Second Nature logo

 Not a magic pill

-Weight loss injections are designed as additional tools for weight management interventions and shouldn’t be considered lifelong medications.
+Weight-loss injections are designed as additional tools for healthy lifestyle change and shouldn’t be considered as lifelong medications.

-Instead, they should be used to help you kickstart your weight loss and healthy journey while you commit to living a healthier lifestyle.
+Instead, they should be used to help you kickstart your weight-loss journey whilst you focus on building new, healthy habits.

 Consider the use of antidepressants for people living with depression.
 They’re not designed to cure the condition.
-Instead, they’re designed to allow room for therapy to treat the underlying cause of the condition.
+Instead, they’re designed to allow room for therapy to treat the condition’s underlying cause.

 You might also like